aukilabs/posemesh/README.md

 **- Create a Pull Request:** Once your changes are ready, submit a pull request.

-**- Dicuss:** We encourage discussions about this project to happen on the [posemesh community discord server](https://discord.gg/aukiverse).
+**- Discuss:** We encourage discussions about this project to happen on the [posemesh community discord server](https://discord.gg/aukiverse).

 ## Contact